123TalKadosh/My-Portfolio/PizzaPlaceSales/PizzaPlaceSales.md

 9. bbq_ckn_l - 992
 10. bbq_ckn_m - 956

-The next question was **"How much money did we make this year?
-Can we indentify any seasonality in the sales?"**. in order to answer it, I wrote those querys:
+The next question posed was, **"How much money did we make this year?
+Can we identify any seasonality in the sales?"**.
+To address this inquiry, I formulated the following queries:

 ```sql
 SELECT